irenecamper/LMS-zscore-calculator/README.md

    cd LMS-zscore-calculator
    ```

-2. **Prepare the input data**: The filename should be something like `output_example_filename.csv` and it should contain the column names `age`, `gender` (0 for males, 1 for females), antropological measures you wish to calculate the Z-scores for, e.g. `FMI`.
+2. **Prepare the input data**: The file name should be something like `output_example_filename.csv` and it should contain the column names `age`, `gender` (0 for males, 1 for females), anthropological measures you wish to calculate the Z-scores for, e.g. `FMI`.
 It is crucial that the column names have the same names.

 4. **Run the Script**: Use the following command to run the R script that computes Z-scores:
   ```r